 One of the oral diseases that we treat the most at Dental 6ta & E is cavities/ tooth decay, but few people are aware that they present this condition despite its frequency.
-Our professionals in the sector know that detecting cavities in time can mean fewer patient problems, both aesthetic and functional because in an extreme case teeth could be lost and then dental implants Tijuana would be necessary.
+Our dentist in Tijuana know that detecting cavities in time can mean fewer patient problems, both aesthetic and functional because in an extreme case teeth could be lost and then dental implants Tijuana would be necessary.
 That is why people must have the necessary information to act on time and go to one of our dentists.

 What are cavities/ tooth decay?